almogtavor/static-hands/README.md

 ## Basic Features

 The Strength of these key bindings is in the shortcuts.
-For example the shortcut Ctrl+Left Arrow is a great shortcut, but in reality that forces us, developers, to move our hands to the sides.
+For example, the shortcut Ctrl+Left Arrow is a great shortcut, but in reality that forces us, developers, to move our hands to the sides.
 We can now use CapsLock+f+j and get the same results without any effort.
 It'll take some time to fully get used to it, but it will pay off.

 ### Available commands ⏱️